Westboro Baptist Church: Nathan Phelps

-Nathan Phelps became a vocal LGBTQ rights and atheist activist.
+Nathan Phelps, the son of founder Fred Phelps, became a vocal LGBTQ rights and atheist activist.

 Nathan Phelps, son of Fred, left Westboro on his 18th birthday in 1976.
 He has stated that he never had a relationship with his abusive father when he was growing up, and that WBC is an organization for his father to "vent his rage and anger."
 He has also stated that, in addition to hurting others, his father used to physically abuse his wife and children by beating them with his fists and with the handle of a mattock to the point of bleeding.
 Phelps's brother Mark has supported and repeated Nathan's claims of physical abuse by their father.

 In March 2014, Nathan posted on Facebook that his father was in a hospice in Topeka and was near death, and that Fred was excommunicated from WBC in August 2013, for unclear reasons.
 These assertions were later reaffirmed by Mark Phelps.
 Nathan had previously predicted the organization may fall into leadership and theological crises when Fred died, because he had been the binding figure and because their beliefs hold that they are immortal, which would be disproved with the death of a member.
 WBC spokesperson Steve Drain denied Fred Sr. was on the verge of death and refused to confirm the reported excommunication.
 Fred Sr. died three days later.

 Megan Phelps-Roper

 Megan Phelps-Roper, a grandchild of Fred Phelps, left WBC in 2012 together with her sister Grace, and explained her reasons and experiences in a TED talk.
 She has written a book entitled Unfollow: A Journey from Hatred to Hope, leaving the Westboro Baptist Church.
-She has been making a film about her experiences and notes that four of her siblings have also left WBC.
+She has been making a memoir about her experiences, This Above All, whose film adaptation will be directed by Marc Webb, written by Nick Hornby and produced by Reese Witherspoon. and notes that four of her siblings have also left WBC.